Nelsonkariuki/Php-Laravel-Crud/README.md

 # 2. Data Dictionary for Fuel Efficiency Prediction Dataset

+This data dictionary provides a detailed description of each variable included in the Fuel Efficiency Prediction dataset.
+Understanding these variables is crucial for analyzing the relationships between vehicle characteristics and fuel efficiency, allowing for informed decision-making in the modeling process.

 | **Column Name**  | **Description**                                                                 | **Data Type**       |
 |-------------------|---------------------------------------------------------------------------------|----------------------|
 | **MPG**           | Miles per gallon; the target variable representing fuel efficiency of the vehicle. | Continuous (float)   |